hsynercn/pluralsight-js-path/3_javascript_variables_and_types.md

 - Test numbers for type and safety
 - Understanding Symbols in JavaScript

-Test string for specific content
+Test String for Specific Content

 Start and end keyword searching.
 ```js